 - There are big differences among surgeons.
-For example, Checkbook.org found that for some types of surgeries, patients of the worst-performing surgeons were more than three times as likely to die compared to those of the best performing surgeons—even after taking into account differences in the age, health, and other characteristics of their patients.
+For example, for some types of surgeries, Checkbook has reported risk-adjusted death rates more than three times as high for the patients of some surgeons compared to the patients of other surgeons—even after our analysts made risk-adjustments intended to take into account differences in the age, health, and other characteristics of the patients.

 - Checkbook.org is funded by consumers, for consumers.
-Unlike most other websites, our nonprofit organization takes no advertising or similar payments from businesses or professionals we evaluate.
-For more than 20 years, we have evaluated hospital performance using these types of data, and spent many years pushing and suing the federal government to release the data for doctors.
-Thanks to some forward-thinking people in the government, it's finally now available.
+Unlike most other websites, our nonprofit organization, Consumers' Checkbook (also known as Center for the Study of Services), takes no advertising or similar payments from businesses or professionals we evaluate.
+For more than 20 years, we have evaluated hospital performance using these types of data, and spent many years pushing and suing the federal government to release the data on doctors.
+Thanks to some forward-thinking people in the government, it's finally available.

-This website will help you find excellent candidates to perform surgery for you or a loved one for each of 14 types of major surgery.
+This website is intended to help you find excellent candidates to perform surgery for you or a loved one for each of 12 types of major surgery.

-There are big differences among surgeons.
+There are big differences among surgeons in the results we report.
 For example–

 - For heart valve and bypass surgery, the patients of the best-performing one-tenth of surgeons had death rates of less than 3 percent in-hospital or within 90 days of discharge, compared to death rates of more than 11 percent for patients of the worst-performing one-tenth of surgeons.

-- And for total hip and knee replacement, where deaths are rare, the best-performing one-tenth of surgeons had overall bad-outcome rates (deaths, complications, and readmissions) of less than 8 percent, while the worst-performing one-tenth had overall bad-outcome rates of more than 21 percent.
+- And for total hip and knee replacement, where deaths are rare, the best-performing one-tenth of surgeons had overall bad-outcome rates (prolonged lengths of stay, readmissions, or deaths) of less than 8 percent, while the worst-performing one-tenth had overall bad-outcome rates of more than 21 percent.

-To create this website showing the better-performing surgeons in the U.S., Consumers' CHECKBOOK/Center for the Study of Services (Checkbook.org) has used government data on millions of cases over a four-year period.
+To create this website comparing performance of surgeons throughout the U.S., Consumers' CHECKBOOK/Center for the Study of Services (Checkbook.org) has used government data on millions of cases over a five-year period.
 We have been performing such comparisons of hospitals for many years, but the federal government would not release data identifying individual doctors.
 We had been suing the government and pushing for policy changes for more than a decade, but to no avail.
 Finally, thanks to some forward-thinking people in the government, the needed data were made available.
 We hope more and more data will become available, quality measurement will continue to improve, and physicians and consumers will continue to work for the best possible outcomes.